-From this it was agreed that DIAL Doncaster should research avenues to become more sustainable and not rely entirely on grants.
+At this workshop it was agreed that DIAL Doncaster should research avenues to become more sustainable and not rely entirely on grants.
 DIAL Doncaster is looking at charity shops, assets for hire and services such as access audits to help towards this.